 Peter W. Barnett taught school in Kentucky.
 He was educated in Kentucky and Indiana, moving in 1891 to Indiana to attend high school.
 He went on to become a student for two years at Indiana State Normal in Terre Haute [now Indiana State University].
 He was employed at Union Publishing Company, which published the first labor paper in Indianapolis; the company later moved its headquarters to Chicago.

 During the winter of 1896, Barnett opened a night school in Indianapolis.
-Barnett was also a reporter and representative for the African American newspaper, Freeman.
+He was also a reporter and representative for the African American newspaper, Freeman.
 Barnett and J. T. V. Hill [James Thomas Vastine Hill] published the Indianapolis Colored Business Chart Directory in 1898, the goal of which was "to promote industry and race patronage and to encourage business enterprise."
-J. T. V. Hill was an African American lawyer in Indianapolis, opening his office in 1882 [source: Encyclopedia of Black America, by W. A. Low and V. A. Clift].
+Hill was an African American lawyer in Indianapolis, opening his office in 1882 [source: Encyclopedia of Black America, by W. A. Low and V. A. Clift].
 He was the first African American to be admitted to the Indianapolis Bar.
-Peter Barnett would become his understudy while Peter was in the military service.
+Peter Barnett would become his understudy while in the military.

 Barnett was 28 years old when he enlisted in the U.S. Army in Indianapolis, IN on March 13, 1899.
 He was assigned to the 24th Infantry, Company L. In December 1899, while stationed at Ft.
 Wrangle, AK, Barnett, who had been studying law under Hill, gave up that study because there were no resource facilities (i.e., libraries) available to him in Alaska.
 He then began to study music and organized a group of musicians (who were also soldiers) that he named the Symphony Orchestra of Company L, 24th Infantry.
 Most of the men could not read music.